- Download our Moving to Austria Guide (PDF)

 Getting around in Austria is simple and straightforward, with efficient and well-maintained public transport facilities.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
 Cars are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
 High-speed motorways are also easily accessible.

-Healthcare in Austria is of the standard that most Western expats are familiar with.
-The system is funded by a number of compulsory public insurance schemes and it covers the entire population.
+Healthcare in Austria is of an excellent standard, and the system is funded by a number of compulsory public insurance schemes and covers the entire population.
 Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside of the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.